blinkinput/blinkinput-android/README.md

 - _BlinkOCRSegmentDemo_ shows how to use simple Intent-based API to scan little text segments.
 It also shows you how to create a custom scan activity for scanning little text segments.
 - _BlinkOCRFullScreen_ shows how to perform full camera frame generic OCR, how to draw OCR results on screen and how to obtain [OcrResult](https://blinkocr.github.io/blinkocr-android/com/microblink/results/ocr/OcrResult.html) object for further processing.
 This app also shows how to scan Code128 or Code39 barcode on same screen that is used for OCR.
+- _BlinkOCRDetectorDemo_ demonstrates how to perform document detection and obtain dewarped image of the detected document.
 - _BlinkOCRDirectAPI_ shows how to perform OCR of [Android Bitmaps](https://developer.android.com/reference/android/graphics/Bitmap.html)
 - _BlinkOCRCombination_ shows how to perform OCR of camera frame, obtain that same camera frame and process it again with DirectAPi.
 You can test this app with [PDF within demo app folder](BlinkOCRDemo/BlinkOCRCombination/combinationScan.pdf).
+- _BlinkOCRRandomScanDemo_ demonstrates the usage of the provided `RandomScanActivity` and random scan feature, which is similar to segment scan, but does not force the user to scan text segments in the predefined order.

 Source code of all demo apps is given to you to show you how to perform integration of _BlinkOCR_ SDK into your app.
 You can use this source code and all resources as you wish.
 You can use demo apps as basis for creating your own app, or you can copy/paste code and/or resources from demo apps into your app and use them as you wish without even asking us for permission.

 _BlinkOCR_ is supported on Android SDK version 10 (Android 2.3.3) or later.

-The library contains one activity: `BlinkOCRActivity`.
-It is responsible for camera control and recognition of small segments.
+The library contains two activities:

+- `SegmentScanActivity` is responsible for camera control and recognition of small segments.
 It is ideal if you need to quickly scan small text segments, like date, amount or e-mail.
+- `RandomScanActivity` is similar to _SegmentScanActivity_ but it does not force the user to scan text segments in the predefined order.

 For advanced use cases, you will need to embed `RecognizerView` into your activity and pass activity's lifecycle events to it and it will control the camera and recognition process.
 For more information, see [Embedding `RecognizerView` into custom scan activity](#recognizerView).